 The DMU campus is located within the metropolitan area of Washington, D.C., at 45154 Underwood Lane, Sterling, Virginia 20166.
 The campus comprises approximately 45,000 sq. ft. on 3.1 acres near the Washington Dulles International Airport.
-The IPS Center training clinic, chapel and conference rooms are located on the first floor.
+The chapel and conference rooms are located on the first floor.
 Classrooms, the library, study areas, and the student lounge are located on the second floor.
 Faculty and administrative offices, conference rooms, and the President's office are located on the third floor of the building.
-The IPS Center for Psychological Services (IPS Training Clinic) has a dedicated entrance for clinician and patient use.